Kaz Grala

 Kaz Edward Grala (/ˈɡrɔːlə/ GRAW-lə; born December 29, 1998) is an American-Polish professional stock car racing driver.
-He last competed part-time in the NASCAR Xfinity Series, driving the No. 24 Toyota GR Supra for Sam Hunt Racing and the No. 5 Chevrolet Camaro SS for Our Motorsports.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 62 Toyota Tundra for Halmar Friesen Racing.
 Grala also serves as the simulation/reserve driver for Legacy Motor Club.
-He has previously competed in the NASCAR Cup Series, NASCAR Craftsman Truck Series, and NASCAR Pinty's Series, as well as what is now the ARCA Menards Series, ARCA Menards Series East and ARCA Menards Series West.
+He has previously competed in the NASCAR Cup Series, NASCAR Xfinity Series, and NASCAR Pinty's Series, as well as what is now the ARCA Menards Series, ARCA Menards Series East and ARCA Menards Series West.

 Grala is the youngest NASCAR winner in the history of Daytona International Speedway with his win in the 2017 Truck Series season-opener at the age of eighteen and the youngest person to ever compete in an International Motor Sports Association (IMSA) event at the age of fifteen.

 Racing career

 Early career

 Grala, a native of Boston, started racing go-karts at F1 Boston in Braintree, Massachusetts, when he was four years old.
 When he was ten, he began racing Bandoleros, winning the Summer Shootout Championship in 2011.
 That same year, he won the New York Legendstock and the Massachusetts Bandolero Outlaws state championships.
 In 2012, Grala won 15 races and the Winter Heat Championship at Charlotte in the Legend Car Pro Division.

 In 2013, Grala made his late model debut in UARA-STARS, becoming the youngest winner in series history at Hickory Motor Speedway, followed by setting the record as the youngest driver to lead laps in the Myrtle Beach 400 where he finished second to Lee Pulliam.
 That same year, he was named by Speed 51 as the 2013 JEGS Rookie of the Year.